What is the TOWS Matrix? And how it is used?

 Strengths and Opportunities (SO) / Maxi-Maxi Strategy

 The aim of a Maxi-Maxi Strategy is to utilize internal strengths to make optimum use of the external opportunities available to the company.
-In other words, the company has to utilize the strengths by using its resources to cash in on potential opportunities.
+In other words, the company has to utilize its strengths by using its resources to cash in on potential opportunities.

-For example, if a company has reasonably established a brand name in the market and has won the hearts of the consumers, there lies a golden opportunity to explore the new market locations or introducing a new line of products and services for the same target market.
+For example, if a company has reasonably established a brand name in the market and has won the hearts of the consumers, there lies a golden opportunity to explore new market locations or introduce a new line of products and services for the same target market.
 Such a step can turn out to be the best for the upliftment of the firm.

 (Image Credits: B2U)